Fine dining

+Fine dining is a high-end culinary experience focused on refined details from the exceptional quality of the food to the elegance of the ambiance and the attentiveness of the service.

-Fine dining is a full-service restaurant (FSR) that is more expensive and unique than a typical restaurant.
+Fine dining is more expensive and unique than a typical restaurant.
 They may have higher-quality décor, with establishments having certain rules of dining which visitors are generally expected to follow.
 They may have a dress code.
 The food is generally made of unique seasonal ingredients, often locally and sustainably sourced.

 History

 The precursor to fine dining started around the 1780s when health-conscious bouillon shops evolved into grand "Parisian restaurants like Trois Frères and La Grande Taverne de Londres".
 The first fine dining restaurants in the United States operated in New York City, such as Delmonico's.
 The restaurant contained a 1,000-bottle wine cellar and remains in the same location.

 In France, César Ritz, a Swiss developer, partnered with Auguste Escoffier at the Grand Hotel of Monte Carlo.
 This became the first restaurant to offer "luxury accommodations and gourmet dining all under one roof".
 In France, fine dining became yet another way of aping the aristocracy.